Shawn Mendes: 2020–2023: Wonder

 On August 20, 2021, Mendes released "Summer of Love" with Tainy.
 That same month, it was announced that Mendes would serve as an executive producer – via his production banner, Permanent Content – for Legendary's TV adaptation of Square Enix's video game Life Is Strange.
 On September 23, 2021, Mendes announced that he would be embarking on Wonder: The World Tour, across North America, the United Kingdom, and Europe, consisting of 64 dates and starting on March 14, 2022, at the Royal Arena in Copenhagen.
-He performed seven shows before postponing three weeks due to his mental health before eventually cancelling the remaining eighty scheduled shows.
+He performed seven shows before postponing three weeks due to his mental health before eventually canceling the remaining eighty scheduled shows.
 Mendes stated he would continue to make music and that he hopes to tour again.

-On November 30, 2021, Mendes announced a new single, titled "It'll Be Okay", would be released on December 1.
+On November 30, 2021, Mendes announced that a new single, titled "It'll Be Okay", would be released on December 1.
 On March 20, 2022, he premiered a new song titled "When You're Gone" during his performance at SXSW 2022.

+Mendes voiced the title character in Lyle, Lyle, Crocodile, the movie adaptation of the children's book series by American author Bernard Waber, lending his pipes to a crocodile who only sings and never talks.
+The movie was released in the United States on October 7, 2022, by Columbia Pictures.
+An original song written and performed by Mendes, titled "Heartbeat," was released as the promotional single for the movie's soundtrack album on September 23.
+On June 9, 2023, Mendes released "What the Hell Are We Dying For?" as a charity single.
+On November 21, "Witness Me" featuring Mendes, Stormzy, and Kirk Franklin was released as the fifth single from Jacob Collier's album Djesse Vol. 4.